VFPX/Win32API/libraries/urlmon/URLDownloadToCacheFile.md

 ## Parameters:
 lpUnkcaller
-Pointer to the controlling IUnknown interface of the calling Microsoft® ActiveX® component (if the caller is an ActiveX component).
+Pointer to the controlling IUnknown interface of the calling Microsoft&reg; ActiveX&reg; component (if the caller is an ActiveX component).

 szURL
 Pointer to a string value that contains the URL to be downloaded.
 This cannot be set to NULL.